 "It was just gut-wrenching," Gilkey later told NPR's All Things Considered.
 "Because he was lying there all by himself, and everybody was walking by him, and he was, you know, slowly being covered in flies.
 It was really a scene of sort of a slow death. ...
 You just wanted to pick him up.
 You wanted to get him dressed, and you wanted to get him somewhere safe.
 But you couldn't."

-But as soon as we hit the ground, we learned the true nature of David's celebrated bravery: It's not that he was fearless but rather that he was absolutely committed to putting his fears aside to do his journalism.
+But as soon as we hit the ground we learned the true nature of David's celebrated bravery: It's not that he was fearless but rather that he was absolutely committed to putting his fears aside to do his journalism.
 And it's not that he was reckless, either.
 He was zealous about taking precautions.
 But there are risks you cannot control.
-We talked about this one night, when I confessed to feeling waves of dread wash over me each time we drove back into a particular neighborhood where we had been caught up in a violent riot a few days earlier.
-Sometimes, David counseled, you just have to push through the fear.
+One night I confessed to feeling nauseating waves of dread each time we drove back into a particular neighborhood where we had been caught up in a violent riot a few days earlier.
+David counseled me: Sometimes, in David's words, you just have to push through the fear.
 It became our little mantra as we set out each morning.
 "Push through the fear!"
-Gilkey would call out, flashing his wry, crooked little grin.
+Gilkey would call out, flashing me his wry, crooked little grin.

 It was the most dangerous story we did.
 One drop of infected body fluid from a known victim of the virus could kill you.
 Yet he followed the collectors into houses and approached the bodies with them.
 He wanted to get it right.

-I think that bears repeating: He went into the houses and up to the bodies, and he wanted to get it right.
+I think that bears repeating: He went into the houses and up to the bodies, and he wanted it right.

 David wanted to get it right because he knew that if he did, people would sit up and pay attention.

-He spent another day on the script and "tracking" the video — that's the term we use to refer to a reporter's narration.
+He spent another day on the script and "tracking" the video - that's the term we use to refer to the words the reporter says in a story.
 We holed up in a hotel room, crouched over a laptop, going back through the video again and again and again, getting the script right, the words right.
-Then he burrowed away in a closet with a towel over him to track, with me just outside of it, holding the mic.
+Then he burrowed away in a closet with a towel over him to track; with me just outside of it, holding the mic.
 He went over every word, every intonation, again and again, until he got it right.